pmq20/libautoupdate/README.md

 ### Return Value

-It never returns if a new version was detected and auto-update was successfully proceeded.
+It never returns if a new version was detected and auto-update was successfully performed.
 Otherwise, it returns one of the following integer to indicate the situation.

 |  Return Value  | Indication   |